Onenightcarnival/CS520/README.md

 ## Getting Started

 Simply clone the following repository to your local machine:
-Simply access the following cloud:

 ```
 git clone https://github.com/clankster99/CS520.git
 ```

 ### Prerequisites

-You need to have either python 2.x or 3.x installed in your computer.
-Also, the osmnx library is needed:
+You need to have installed python 2.7.
+Also, the OSMnx library is needed:

 ```
 pip install osmnx